marc-aurele-besner/hardhat-awesome-cli/README.md

 - Setup chains, RPC and accounts:
     - Activate/Disable chain to show on test/scripts options
     - Build .env file with rpc url and private key (or mnemonic)
+    - Add ".env.hardhat-awesome-cli" to .gitignore amd .npmignore (create .gitignore if do detected)
 - More settings
     - Exclude files from, tests and scripts selection (useful for config and share helper file)
+    - Add other hardhat plugins
 - Create Mock contracts (ERC20, ERC721, ERC1155 + Upgradeable version)
     - Add @openzeppelin/contracts || @openzeppelin/contracts-upgradeable if not already installed
 - Tool to log all contracts deploy on each chain (1 unique contractName/chain + full log) and retrieve them (not tested yet)